 Given recent amendments to the New York State Open Meeting Law, the committee discussed the Board Meeting Participation via Video Conference (Policy #16).
-Based upon the advice of staff and recent full board discussions, the committee decided that permitting remote trustee participation in board meetings would be cumbersome and expensive.
-Possible changes to the current policy were discussed, and a copy of the draft revised policy is attached.
+Based upon the advice of staff and recent full board discussions, the committee decided that permitting remote trustee participation in board meetings would be cumbersome and expensive and discussed possible changes to the current policy.

-In addition, the committee discussed a proposed new Collection Development policy.
-The draft version of this new policy is attached.
+In addition, a proposed new Collection Development policy was reviewed.

+The draft revisions of the above-mentioned policies as well as the new policy regarding Collection Development are attached.

-Per regular procedure, these revisions are being presented one meeting in advance as an Information Item with official approval to be sought at the next regularly scheduled Board meeting, which will be held in October 2022.
+Per regular procedure, these revisions and new policy were presented in advance as an Information Item at the September meeting and official approval is now being sought.